halsabbah10/ml-email-classifier/README.md

 4. **Docker**: Use specific version tags, not `latest`
 5. **Secrets**: Never commit `.env` files

-## 📝 Future Enhancements

-- [ ] User authentication and authorization
-- [ ] Email attachment processing
-- [ ] Advanced search and filtering
-- [ ] Export functionality (CSV, PDF)
-- [ ] Real-time notifications
-- [ ] Analytics dashboard
-- [ ] Multi-language support
-- [ ] Deep learning models for better accuracy
-- [ ] Email template responses
-- [ ] Webhook integrations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review closed issues on GitHub
-3. Open a new issue with:
-   - System information
-   - Error messages
-   - Steps to reproduce

 ## 🙏 Acknowledgments

 - FastAPI for the excellent web framework